 Gruyères is the birthplace of ...
 Gruyère cheese.
 Shocking, I know.
 Many describe it as having a distinctly nutty flavour, as being a semi-hard cheese... but all say it is delicious.
 I’m not big on cheese myself – but I managed to have myself a wee meringue and Gruyères cream dessert and when I say I’d walk back to Gruyères in the pouring rain for another one of those bad boys, I’m not lying.

 The other quirky fact about Gruyères you should know is that it’s associated with renowned Swiss artist HR Giger, best known for his science fiction film “Alien”.
-Within the heart of this quaint Swiss village is the HR Giger Museum, which is the weirdest place to find an Alien-themed Museum and nearby bar.
+Within the heart of this quaint Swiss village is the HR Giger Museum, which is the most unexpected place to find an Alien-themed Museum and nearby bar.

 This is an easy one, but it was one of my main reasons for visiting Gruyères.
 Since I visited in the off-season, and thanks to the rain, I had the village mostly to myself.
 There were a few others around, all huddled beneath umbrellas, or ducking into open shops, but in a way, I felt like Marion Crane in Psycho, arriving at the doors of a dark and humbled hotel, seeking shelter and safety.
 Only for me, it was a castle and the HR Giger Museum.